zilti/chicken-edn/README.md

 * Transforming EDN into Chicken: `(with-input-from-port <port> read-edn)`
 * Transforming Chicken into EDN: `(with-output-to-port <port> (write-edn <datastructure>))`
 * Using reader tags: the library contains a public a-list `tag-handlers`.
-To register a handler, add an a-list entry where the key is the tag without `\#` and as a keyword, and the value a one-argument procedure.
+To register a handler, add an a-list entry where the key is the tag without `#` and as a keyword (e.g. `#keywordify` becomes `keywordify:`), and the value a one-argument procedure.

 Releases
 --------